pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/github-actions.md

 ---
-title_tag: Using Pulumi GitHub Actions | CI/CD
+title_tag: "Using Pulumi: GitHub Actions | CI/CD"
-title: GitHub Actions
 meta_desc: Pulumi's Github Actions help you deploy apps and infrastructure to your cloud of
            choice, using nothing but code in your favorite language and GitHub.
+title: GitHub Actions
+h1: GitHub Actions for Pulumi
 menu:
     usingpulumi:
         parent: cont_delivery